 From Ácatl to Zyanya, you’ll find all the best Aztec baby names here, complete with meanings and proper Aztec pronunciations!

-So if you’re not sure on the Xochitl pronunciation or how to pronounce Tenochtitlan names, we’ve got you covered.
+So if you’re not sure on the Xochitl pronunciation or how to pronounce Tenochtitlan names, we’ve got you covered, with pronunciations throughout.

 Quick tip: Aztec names ending in ‘tl’ are usually pronounced as a soft ‘t’ ‒ like ‘tuh’.